-- A Reserve facilities for programs and meetings - B Host fundraising events after applying to fundraise by submitting a Fundraising Application on SHIP Link - C Use the predefined amount of resources in the Project Center/Student Group Work Room (CUB 218), free of charge. - D Participate and host a table in the annual SIS fair - E Request funds via Additional Allocation Funds Request for a campus-wide event, within reason - F Request funds via Conference Allocation Request for organization conference attendance that would benefit theentire campus community - G Request a mailbox and/or locker in the Ceddia Union Building see Budget and Finance Standing Rules for further clarification are eligible to receive budgets should have at least 15 members (including the four designated officers) and they do not fall into one of the following categories:
+- A Reserve facilities for programs and meetings - B Host fundraising events after applying to fundraise by submitting a Fundraising Application on SHIP Link - C Use the predefined amount of resources in the Project Center/Student Group Work Room (CUB 218), free of charge. - D Participate and host a table in the annual SIS fair - E Request funds via Additional Allocation Funds Request for a campus-wide event, within reason - F Request funds via Conference Allocation Request for organization conference attendance that would benefit theentire campus community - G Request a mailbox and/or locker in the Ceddia Union Building see Budget and Finance Standing Rules for further clarification guaranteed access to money for the course of an academic year, pending approval of the Budget and Finance Committee at the end of the previous academic year.
+The SGAC will approve which groups are eligible to receive budgets should have at least 15 members (including the four designated officers) and they do not fall into one of the following categories: